-When acting as a slave, BIND 9 will attempt to use IXFR unless it is explicitly disabled via the request-ixfr option or the use of ixfr-from-differences.
+When acting as a slave, BIND 9 will attempt to use IXFR unless it is explicitly disabled.
 For more information about disabling IXFR, see the description of the request-ixfr clause of the server statement.

 4.4 Split DNS

 Setting up different views, or visibility, of the DNS space to internal and external resolvers is usually referred to as a Split DNS setup.
 There are several reasons an organization would want to set up its DNS this way.